Creating Native Gardens

 However, there are problems with these areas too.
 They are designed to receive a large amount of water quickly from surrounding streets.
 The water is often hot from the hot asphalt road surface in the summer and contains oils, dirt, and other contaminants.
 Where retained water levels are low, they quickly fill with weedy invasive species that are difficult to control.
 Where the sides of the basins are steep, the sides become unstable and erode.

-Adding a rain garden to your yard to capture some of the rain water from your roof and soak it into the ground close to where it falls is a great strategy to help address these problems.
+Adding a rain garden to your yard to capture some of the rainwater from your roof and soak it into the ground close to where it falls is a great strategy to help address these problems.
 Rain gardens reduce the amount of water that enters detention ponds and street drains, helps replenish groundwater and cleans and cools the water as it moves through the soil.
-Rain gardens also provide an opportunity to add new plants to your garden that will help support more pollinators and other wildlife!
+(Read more about the benefit of native plants’ deep root systems Rain gardens also provide an opportunity to add new plants to your garden that will help support more pollinators and other wildlife!

 A Rain Garden How-To